-Madagascar is big, some regions are very remote, road conditions and tracks change throughout the season and off road driving can be challenging.
-If you have never been to Madagascar before, it is tricky to plan your route and estimate your travel time on the basis of Google Maps and Travel Books only.
+Madagascar is big!
+Some regions are very remote, road conditions and tracks change throughout the season and off-road driving can be challenging...
+If you have never been to Madagascar before, it's tricky to plan your route and estimate your travel time on the basis of Google Maps and Travel Books.

 - Follow a carefully designed route